zmcartor/homestead-guide/source/glossary.rst

       See self-destruct. ``selfdestruct`` acts as an alias to the deprecated ``suicide`` terminology in accordance with `EIP 6 \- Renaming SUICIDE OPCODE <https://github.com/expanse-org/EIPs/blob/master/EIPS/eip-6.md>`_.

    selfdestruct
       A global variable in the Solidity language that allows you to `\"destroy the current contract, sending its funds to the given address\" <https://solidity.readthedocs.org/en/latest/miscellaneous.html#global-variables>`_. ``selfdestruct`` acts as an alias to the deprecated ``suicide`` terminology in accordance with `EIP 6 \- Renaming SUICIDE OPCODE <https://github.com/expanse-org/EIPs/blob/master/EIPS/eip-6.md>`_.
 It frees up space on the blockchain and prevents future execution of the contract.
-The contract's address will still persist, but ether sent to it will be lost forever.
+The contract's address will still persist, but expanse sent to it will be lost forever.
 The possibility to kill a contract has to be implemented by the contract creator him/herself using the Solidity ``selfdestruct`` function.

    transaction fee
-      Also known as gas cost, it is the amount of ether that the miners will charge for the execution of your transaction.
+      Also known as gas cost, it is the amount of expanse that the miners will charge for the execution of your transaction.

    mining
-      The process of verifying transactions and contract execution on the Expanse blockchain in exchange for a reward in ether with the mining of every block.
+      The process of verifying transactions and contract execution on the Expanse blockchain in exchange for a reward in expanse with the mining of every block.

    mining pool
       The pooling of resources by miners, who share their processing power over a network, to split the reward equally, according to the amount of work they contributed to solving a block.

    mining reward
-      The amount of cryptographic tokens (in this case ether) that is given to the miner who mined a new block.
+      The amount of cryptographic tokens (in this case expanse) that is given to the miner who mined a new block.

    state
       Refers to a snapshot of all balances and data at a particular point in time on the blockchain, normally referring to the condition at a particular block.